 - 1 tsp brown sugar

-- 10g of protein powder (I used chocolate cupcake protein from PEScience)
+- 10g of protein powder/ about a tablespoon (I used chocolate cupcake protein from PEScience)

 1. In a medium bowl, combine a medium-sized banana and whole egg using.
 I used a whisk because the batter won’t be super thick, but may have banana chunks.